solanav/grimoire/README.md

 ## Concepts

-- **Capability**: Created using `define-capability`.
-They expose some type of operation to the framework such as reading files, blind code execution or file uploads.
+- **Glyphs**: Created using `define-glyph`.
+They expose some type of operation to the framework such as reading files (:READ) , blind code execution (:BLIND-EXEC), file uploads (:WRITE), etc.

-- **Recipes**: Created using `define-recipe`.
-They use the capabilities available to do interesting or useful operations on the system.
-For example, the recipe `download-all` allows the user to download all files in a given remote path if the capacity to execute code is available to Grimoire.
+- **Spells**: Created using `define-spell`.
+They use the glyphs available to do interesting or useful operations on the objective.
+For example, the recipe `download-all` allows the user to download all files in a given remote path if the glyph :EXEC is available to Grimoire.

-- **Derivations**: Created using `define-derivation`.
+- **Transmutations**: Created using `define-transmutation`.
 They allow Grimoire to derive new capabilities from already implemented ones.
-For example, if you have both the read and blind execution capabilities, you will be able to derive the sighted execution through a derivation.
+For example, if you have both the :READ and :BLIND-EXEC capabilities, you will be able to derive the :EXEC through a transmutation.

-- **Loot**: Managed through the functions starting with `loot/*`.
-You can save loot by passing a key and a value, retrieve it by passing a key only or listing the loot available by calling the function without parameters.
+- **Relics**: Managed through the functions starting with `relic/*`.
+A basic and global key-value store.

 ## Usage